 Visual aids and handouts add interest and help your audience retain information.
 You are encouraged to use them.
-If you plan to use the PowerPoint slides, you will need a data projector, a laptop computer, a table to support them, and a screen for viewing.
-In the presenter's outline are indications for placement of the PowerPoint slides.
-Each is numbered.
+If you plan to use the PowerPoint slides, you will need a projector, a laptop computer, a table to support them, and a screen for viewing.
+The presenter's outline indicates when each PowerPoint slide should be shown.
+Each slide is numbered.
 Please note that the first slide in the PowerPoint show is a title slide and is not included in this numbering system.